Enjoy your new waiting room.

 - Get access to new or different treatments

 Can I tell my doctor?
 Will my doctor get involved?

-You can always share information about the research study with your primary doctor or healthcare provider.
+You can always share information about the research study with your primary care doctor or other healthcare provider, such as a specialist.
 We encourage you to do so, especially if this is someone you know well and trust.
 Your doctor can be an additional resource when you are first learning about a research study and have many questions.
-You will continue to see your doctor throughout the research study for routine visits and tests.
-Our study team are available to talk to both of you anytime if there are any concerns or questions.
-Working together helps to ensure that other medications or treatments you receive will not be a problem with the research study protocol.
+You can continue to see your doctor throughout the research study for routine visits and tests.
+Our research study team is available to talk to both you and your doctor if there are any concerns or questions.
+Working together helps to ensure that you are fully supported for your health needs.

 Will taking part in a research study cost me anything?

 There is no cost to participate, and some research studies offer reimbursement for your time and effort.
 This will vary depending on the research study and is discussed during the informed consent process.

 The duration of a research study will vary depending on the protocol.
 Research studies are designed by a team of expert scientists, physicians, and statisticians.
 When you learn about a research study, you will be informed about the time commitment needed before you consent to participate.